ernstlab/csrep/tutorial.md

 We recommend just running snakemake using parameters that we currently sets in the config file for the example from ```testdata``` folder first.
 Then, the tutorial will be much easier to understand.

 # Step 2: Running CSREP using Snakemake
 - Please make sure that all the installation requirements are met.
-We recommend create a new conda environment for CSREP (refer to **Installing CSREP** section from ```README.md```)
+We recommend create a new conda environment for CSREP (refer to **Installing CSREP** section from ```README.md```, and also refer to our <a href="https://github.com/ernstlab/csrep/blob/master/csrep_tutorial_report.pptx">tutorial report</a> if needed.)
 - If you run this tutorial using your personal computer, you can run ```snakemake``` on the command line from the current working directory, which contains file ```Snakefile```.
-- If you have the computing capacity of computer clusters/cloud computing, you can run ```snakemake -j 100 --cluster "qsub -V -l h_rt=4:00:00,h_data=2G"``` on the command line.
+- If you have the computing capacity of computer clusters/cloud computing, you can run ```snakemake -j 100 --cluster "qsub -V -l h_rt=4:00:00,h_data=2G -o <path/to/log/folder> -e <path/to/log/folder>"``` on the command line.
 Snakemake will submit jobs in parallel whenever possible, and manage your jobs.
-The joblog and terminal output files from each job will be saved in the home directory in your system.
+The joblog and terminal output files from each job will be saved in the folder ```<path/to/log/folder>``` that you specify based on your local file paths.